K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='2'/> 1.1.
 Purpose

-This document describes how to use the PaaS-TA user portal.
+This document describes how to use the K-PaaS AP user portal.

 ### <div id='3'/> 1.2.
 Range

-This document is written on how to use the PaaS-TA User Portal based on Windows environments.
+This document is written on how to use the K-PaaS AP User Portal based on Windows environments.

 # <div id='4'/> 2.
-Create PaaS-TA User Portal Account
+Create K-PaaS AP User Portal Account

-This chapter describes the account creation and password reset screen for using the PaaS-TA user portal.
+This chapter describes the account creation and password reset screen for using the K-PaaS AP user portal.

 ### <div id='5'/> 2.1.
-Create PaaS-TA User Portal Account
+Create K-PaaS AP User Portal Account

-1. Access to PaaS-TA User Portal.
+1. Access to K-PaaS AP User Portal.
 ![2-1-0]

 2. Click “Login”.